DCTInvestGroup/About-the-company-DCTInvestGroup/README.md

 - [ ] DCTIG Token Type: ERC20
 - [ ] Total Token Emission: 500.000.000 DCTIG

->By purchasing our tokens, investors become participants in our ecosystem.
+> By purchasing our tokens, investors become participants in our ecosystem.
->The owners of DCTIG tokens get the right to absolutely legally perform transactions with tokens, trade them on stock exchanges and >receive part of the profits from the investment fund in the form of dividends.
+> The owners of DCTIG tokens get the right to absolutely legally perform transactions with tokens, trade them on stock exchanges and    > receive part of the profits from the investment fund in the form of dividends.
->And also, in the future, all proceeds from liquidity events (acquisition of a controlling stake of the company by a certain strategic >investor or the company entry into the public market) will be used to buy out tokens, thus giving investors the opportunity to benefit >from the growth of their value.
+> And also, in the future, all proceeds from liquidity events (acquisition of a controlling stake of the company by a certain strategic > investor or the company entry into the public market) will be used to buy out tokens, thus giving investors the opportunity to benefit > from the growth of their value.

 ## In accordance with the norms of our company, investors need to go through the KYC procedure in order to purchase DCTIG tokens.
 The KYC procedure is carried out by investors who invest more than 1 Ethereum in the company.

 # TOKEN SALE (ICO) DCTIG

-- [ ] Total supply:850.000.000 DCTIG
+- [ ] Total supply:500.000.000 DCTIG
-- [ ] General offer for TOKEN SALE:400.000.000 DCTIG
+- [ ] General offer for TOKEN SALE:220.000.000 DCTIG
 - [ ] Token name (symbol):DCTIG
 - [ ] Token Type:ERC20
-- [ ] Price:1 ETH = 25.000 DCTIG
+- [ ] Price:1 ETH = 50.000 DCTIG
-- [ ] Limit of funds collected (HARD CAP):16000 ETH
+- [ ] Limit of funds collected (HARD CAP):4400 ETH
 - [ ] Minimum Invest:0.01 ETH
 - [ ] Gwei 10
 - [ ] Gas Limit 100000